Serverless Architecture For Startups

 Step-by-Step Implementation Process

-2. Choose a Cloud Provider: Evaluate platforms like AWS Lambda, Google Cloud Functions, or Azure Functions based on your requirements.
+2. Choose a Cloud Provider: Select a provider like AWS Lambda, Google Cloud Functions, or Azure Functions based on your requirements.

-7. Monitor and Optimize: Use cloud monitoring tools to track performance and optimize resource usage.
+6. Monitor and Optimize: Use monitoring tools to track performance and optimize for cost and efficiency.

 Common Challenges and Solutions

-• Debugging Complexity: Debugging distributed serverless applications can be challenging.
-Solution: Use tools like AWS X-Ray or Google Cloud Trace for monitoring.
+• Debugging Complexity: Leverage tools like AWS X-Ray or Google Cloud Trace for better visibility.

 Tools and frameworks for serverless architecture